Cebe74/amstrad-basic-helper-vscode/README.md

 ## Acknowledgments

-- This is just a port of the awesome [ZX-Basic](https://github.com/jsanjose/zxbasic-vscode) extension
+- This is a fork of the excellent [AMSTRAD-Basic](https://github.com/dfreniche/amstradbasic-vscode) extension from dfreniche.
+Credits go to him.
-- The image [`Locomotive_BASIC_amstrad_cpc`](https://en.wikipedia.org/wiki/Locomotive_BASIC#/media/File:Locomotive_BASIC_amstrad_cpc.PNG) was taken from Wikipedia and is released under Public Domain License
+- Renum function adapted for Amstrad Basic from the [COCOTools](https://marketplace.visualstudio.com/items?itemName=jasonpittman.cocotools extension) from jasonpittman.